LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingManagers/new-agent-manager-experience.md

 After you view conversations in All Connections, you have the ability to take [several actions](/messaging-managers-all-connections.html#taking-actions-on-conversations-messaging-sending-back-to-queue-transferring-etc).

+{: .notice} **Please note:** In the new manager workspace you must first join a conversation before taking actions on it.

 Once you view the details of a conversation, you have the option to:
 * **Join the conversation:** To join the conversation, click **+ Join conversation** at the bottom of the transcript.
 This will enable both you and the agent to converse with the consumer simultaneously.
-* **Takeover the conversation:** Remove the conversation from the current agent and become the primary owner of the conversation.
+* **Takeover the conversation:** Once you've joined the conversation, you may remove the conversation from the current agent and become the primary owner of the conversation.
 * **Resume conversation:** Restart a closed conversation as the primary agent.

 Once you click on + join conversation, the menu icon will appear on the top of the conversation you can take the following actions: